PART 1 - Program Description

 Application and Evaluation Process

 Review and ranking of Neighborhood STAR Year-Round proposals is performed by the Neighborhood STAR Board with input (upon request) from neighborhood organizations, PED staff, Planning Commission, CIB Committee and City Departments as appropriate.
 STAR Board funding recommendations and rankings are submitted to the Mayor and City Council for final approval.
-Please contact the staff listed in these guidelines or your local Ward office if you are interested in applying for Year-Round STAR funding.
+Please contact STAR staff or your local Ward office if you are interested in applying for Year-Round STAR funding.

 STAR awardees will provide documentation of project expenditures and progress toward meeting expected project outcomes.
 Project Managers within the department of Planning and Economic Development will monitor STAR disbursements and required match activity for both progress and contract compliance.